henriksommerfeld/blog-hugo/content/article/2024-02-07-kyria/index.md

 {{<post-image image="soldering.jpg" alt="Soldering the Kyria rev3, showing a soldering iron and the Stroopwafel mini" />}}

+## Not building the Kyria (Update)

+Since I originally published this post, the [Halcyon Kyria][10] has been released.
+I would strongly recommend that version over the previous ones.
+It doesn't require the buyer to solder and solves a bunch of issues as described in [Thomas Baart's Winter 2024 blog post][11].
+To be honest, I never got my Kyria rev3 to work reliably (all keys).
+I had several {{<ESD />}} incidents, other family members unplugged the {{<TRRS />}} cable etc. I replaced parts, but finally just gave up.
+The Halcyon version uses USB-C instead of TRRS and comes pre-soldered.

+A tip for anyone interested in a low-profile Kyria is to get convex key caps for the thumb keys.
+I find it a lot more comfortable.

+{{<post-image image="convex.jpg" alt="Kyria with red convex thumb key caps" lightbox="true">}}
+<em>The 5 closest keys, for which I use my thumb, are convex</em>
+{{</post-image>}}

 As final words I would like to emphasise the importance of spending some time thinking about what might suite you, before buying anything.
 For the Kyria there is [a printable sheet][9] to try out by placing your hands on a paper version